 The Ripples Cafe is nestled in the historic buildings and is a lovely spot for lunch.
 If you are looking for a more challenging bush walk, Chowder Bay is an ideal stop on the walk from Balmoral Beach to Taronga Zoo.

 Named after the royal residence in Scotland, Balmoral is mostly known for its charming beach and heritage-listed esplanade.
 Balmoral became a leisure destination for Sydneysiders in 1922, upon the extension of tram services.
 The rotunda was built in 1930 as part of the Great Depression employment projects.
-Balmoral Beach has got to be my favourite beach in Sydney.
+Balmoral Beach has got to be my favourite beach and one of the best Sydney beach walks.
 Whilst parking can be a little challenging at times, you shouldn’t miss a visit to this elegant and relaxed beach.
 The Bathers Pavillion has been restored and is now divided into a cafe, a restaurant and a kiosk.
 It’s a really pleasant area to finish your tour of Middle Head in Sydney.

 The Rocky Point outcrop divides the beach between Balmoral and Edwards beaches.
 I’ll give you a local’s tip: buy a snack or an ice-cream at the Bathers Pavillion and find a quiet spot on the Rocky Point outcrop… That’s what I do and it feels so special every time!